On This Page:

 - All keelboat electrically powered hoisting motors shall be enclosed or covered to prevent objects from getting stuck in motor during operation.

-- Board boats stored with mast up shall be kept in cradles that keep them from turning over.
+- Board boats may be kept in cradles or on dollies (and not on road trailers) that keep them from turning over.
 The cradles shall be anchored to fittings provided on the pad area and may not be secured directly to the deck.
 The boats should be attached to the dock at the bow and secured to the cradle mid-ship to prevent the boat from turning over.

 - Board boats with dollies will be secured to the dolly.
 The dolly will then be secured to the dock from the bow.

 - For board boats with a cockpit drain, the drain will be open and clear.
 Their boat covers will be secured and not allow an accumulation of water.

 - Board boats without a drain must have a working cover that is properly maintained.

 - Catamarans will be secured to the dock at both the foreword and aft cross beam.

 - Boats kept on board pads shall not overhang the water’s edge of the Board Pad and the bow shall not impede or stick out into the walkway.
 The weight of boats on Board Pads shall not exceed 250 pounds.

 SECTION 1.
 NAME.

 The name of this organization shall be CORINTHIAN SAILING CLUB, INC., of the city of Dallas , hereinafter referred to as “the club”.